 I want to put up a tent for an event.
 Does that require a permit? |

 If your tent (or group of tents) has an area of more than 60m2, then a tent permit is required prior to erecting the tent(s).
-A tent permit application form, as well as required submission items can be found here. |
+Tents larger than 225m2 will also require a site review done by a qualified engineer before occupancy will be granted.
+For more information see our tent guide. |

 How does the Zoning By-law affect construction projects? |